EEOC Complaints: how serious are they?

 When you file your discrimination claim with the EEOC, be aware that the agency pursues only a small fraction of the charges it receives.
-If EEOC does not act on your complaint within 180 days, you are liable to request a right-to-sue letter that authorizes you to file a lawsuit in federal court against the offending employer.
+If the EEOC does not act on your complaint within 180 days, you are responsible for requesting a right-to-sue letter that authorizes you to file a lawsuit in federal court against the offending employer.

 Time Limits for Filing Charges

-Employees are advised to contact the EEOC immediately after you believe there is any discrimination on behalf of your employer.
-You'll have less than a year (300 days) to file.
+If you are an employee experiencing discrimination from your employer, you are advised to contact the EEOC immediately.
+You’ll have less than a year (300 days) to file a complaint.

 Tips for Dealing With the EEOC